opentox/qmrf-report/README.md

 # QSAR-Report
-QMRF and QPRF reporting extension to OpenTox ruby modules and lazar
+QMRF and QPRF reporting extension to OpenTox ruby modules and lazar.
 ## About
 Class for QMRF and QPRF reporting.
 * QMRF: